arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 Handling access control for a Web application is mainly a matter of handling three tasks:

-* Authenticate the incoming user‚Äôs credentials
+* Authenticate the incoming userís credentials

 * Retrieve the attributes of the authenticated user and use them for granting or deny access